fire-at-will/BlueShell/readme.txt

 //
 //*********************************************************

-Time spent: Maybe 10 hours each
+Time spent: > 21 hours each

 Three internal commands implemented for grade: